JETZT (party): 2017 legislative election

 The Pilz List carried out an unconventional campaign, eschewing posters which traditionally play a prominent part in Austrian campaigns.
 The party published only one poster, a blank page with text reading: "1 poster - our only one! / 0 EUR tax money / 0 pestering / Yes, it works!" and a link to the party's website.
 The party campaigned heavily on social media, as well as through various media appearances.
 They promoted their candidates via public functions and so-called "Pilz talks" concerning various policy areas.
 The events were conducted in a participatory fashion, with anyone interested given the opportunity to engage in the discussion.
-Pilz called for public funding of political parties to be halved, and financed his campaign using voluntary donations.
+Peter Pilz called for public funding of political parties to be halved, and financed his campaign using voluntary donations.
 He stated the party's goal for the election was to win a double-digit percentage of votes.

-The party ultimately won 4.4% of the electorate with 223,543 votes, and secured 8 seats in the National Council.
+The party ultimately won 4.4% of the electorate with 223,543 votes, and secured eight seats in the National Council.
 The Pilz List outperformed Pilz's former party, with the Greens falling short of the 4% electoral threshold, losing all their seats.
 Analysis by the SORA Institute showed that, compared to the 2013 election results, the Pilz List took 67,000 votes (30% of its total) from the Greens, 32,000 from the SPÖ, 31,000 from NEOS – The New Austria and Liberal Forum and non-voters, 12,000 from the Freedom Party of Austria, 10,000 from the Austrian People's Party, 8,000 from Team Stronach, 6,000 from the Alliance for the Future of Austria, and 20,000 from other parties.
 The seats were filled by Peter Pilz, Bruno Rossmann, Wolfgang Zinggl, Daniela Holzinger-Vogtenhuber, Alfred J. Noll, Stephanie Cox, Alma Zadić, and Peter Kolba.